BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/battle_companies/wars_aftermath.md

-﻿Following each game of Battle Companies, both sides will have a few things to work out.
+Following each game of Battle Companies, both sides will have a few things to work out.
 You will have to see if those that fell in battle recover, become injured, or perhaps even perish; as well as working out the amount of Experience that each model gains, and if this allows them the chance to promote or potentially become a Hero in their own right.
 You will also have a chance to spend your hard earned Influence Points on Reinforcements, wargear or other items from the Armoury should you wish.
 Finally, after all of this has been completed, you will need to work out your new Battle Company Rating ahead of your next game.

 Whilst at first this may seem a little daunting, trust us, it is very easy once you get the hang of it.
 It is also a good idea to go through this with your opponent so that you can both see how each other has progressed, and chat about the game you just had over a nice cup of tea and a cake!

-### STEP 1 — INJURIES
+### STEP 1 - INJURIES

 After your battle has reached its natural conclusion, it is time to work out what Injuries, if any, your Battle Company has sustained following their encounter.
-This is a very important part of maintaining your Battle Company and should be the first thing you do after the battle is finished — ideally while the kettle is boiling in the background!
+This is a very important part of maintaining your Battle Company and should be the first thing you do after the battle is finished - ideally while the kettle is boiling in the background!

 Every model in your Battle Company that was removed from the board as a casualty (with the exception of models that fled the board) must roll to see how their wounds have affected them.
 Some may make a full recovery, shaking off their injuries and soldiering on; some may be permanently hurt and suffer long-term wounds that may affect them in the future; and others may simply succumb to their wounds and perish upon the field of